Ochakiv

-For many years the city fortress served as a capital of the Ottoman province (eyalet).
+For many years the city fortress served as a capital of the Ottoman province (eyalet) of Özu (Silistria).

 Geography

 The city is located at the mouth of Dnieper, on the banks of the Dnieper-Bug Estuary.
 Between the Cape of Ochakiv (northern bank) and the Kinburn Spit (southern bank) there are only 3.6 km.
 The Ochakiv and Kinburn fortresses controlled the entrance to Dnieper and Bug.

 History

 Establishment and names

 The strip of land on which Ochakov is located was inhabited by Thracians and Scythians in ancient times.
 It was known as a part of Great Scythia.
 In the 7th and 6th centuries BC, Greek colonists had founded a commercial colony town, named Alektor, near the Thracian coast.
 Archaeological excavations also show that near the area was the old Milesian (ancient Greek) colony of Pontic Olbia; it is supposed that the same Greek expeditions settled Alektor.

-In the 1st century BC, Alektor became a Roman colony and part of the Roman empire.
+In the 1st century BC, Alektor became a Roman colony and part of the Roman Empire.
 The area was part of the space in which the Romanians' ethnogenesis took place, and was also more generally a place of passage for many migratory people and tribes.
 As a result of the migrations, the city fell and the inhabitants lived in small settlements built on the shores of the Bug and Dnieper Rivers.

 During the Middle Ages the place was named Vozia by Romanians.
 The name is supposed to come from a plant known in Romanian as bozii or bozia (Sambucus ebulus), a medicinal herb frequently found there.
 The territory was a part of the Brodnici rule.
 It fell under Tatar domination in the time of the Mongol invasion of Europe.

 Alexandru cel Bun (Alexander I, the Good), ruler of Moldavia (r.
 1400–1432), and his ally Vytautas, Grand Duke of Lithuania (r.
 1392–1430), freed the Vozia territory and a fortress was built again close to Alektor's ruins.
 Later the stronghold will be mentioned in Russian chronics as Dashev.

-In the 14th century the Senarega brothers, Genovese merchants and warriors, had settled a castle at the place called Lerici, very close to Vozia city.
+In the 14th century the Senarega brothers, Genovese merchants and warriors, had settled a castle at the place called "Lerici" very close to Vozia city.
 It was a good point for commerce with Romanians and Tatars, but the Senarega family's interference in Moldavia's internal affairs made the Moldavians from Cetatea Albă (today's Bilhorod-Dnistrovskyi) take the castle from them in 1455.

-In 1492, Crimean Tatars took Vozia from the Moldavians and named it Özü-Cale, which literally meant "Dnieper-fortress".
-The name was also very similar to the then current Romanian Vozia.
-At that time, the city was also referred to as Kara-Kerman ("Black city") as an opposite to Cetatea Albă ("White City", hence the synonymous naming as Ak-Kerman), also taken by the Tatars and Turkish army from their once Moldavian rulers.